m0rtadelo/ntlm-client/README.md

 `NTLM` authentication method will be used first if the server allows.
 If fails, `Basic` authentication will be used.
 This order cannot be changed but an authentication method (NTLM or Basic) can be used by default if needed.

+> The module has 1 dependency (js-md4) because the md4 hash has been removed from node crypto.

-> module with no DEPENDENCIES (low vulnerabilities)
+> Works with node 21

 This module is compatible with `Javascript` and `Typescript` projects and can work with or without session/cookie manager.